eurocontrol-bada/pybada/README.md

 pip install -e .
 # Install a couple of packages for formatting, linting and building the docs
 pip install -e .[dev]
+# Run tests
+python3 -m pytest tests/
 # To build the docs
 cd docs
 make html
 ```

+## Running on unsupported environements

+You won't receive support for it, but you can pass the flag `--ignore-requires-python` to install pyBADA on an unsupported Python version.

 ## License